Road blocks and rerouting.

 Resiliency, patience and a broken wing…

-Webster online dictionary defines resilient as:
+Webster’s online dictionary defines resilient as:

-“Being able to become strong, healthy or successful again after something bad happens; being able to return to original form after being pulled, stretched or compressed”
+“Being able to become strong, healthy, or successful again after something bad happens; being able to return to original form after being pulled, stretched, or compressed.”

-This experience has tested my patience, exposed my vulnerability and has pushed me to do things that I’m very uncomfortable with, mainly asking for help (thank you, Karen and Lisa for stepping in before I had to ask ).
-It has also given me appreciation for the very simplest of tasks that I clearly took for granted before.
-Who would have thought to be grateful for being able to put deodorant on or file fingernails on both hands and not just the injured hand?
-I miss being able to perform the simple task of changing my shirt (yep, still donning my accident shirt and of course the sports bra that I will wear forever. ) I’m pushing the boundaries here with my camping hygene, less the tent or campfire, but have no immediate plans to venture out in public at this point so feel justified.
-I miss typing with two hands and am finding that this solo-handed hunt and peck method feels like a foot on the brakes to my stream of consciousness, not to mention the whole two-step capitalization process.
-I miss being able to tie my hair back…a few more days and I’m going to look like the dark-haired version of Emery and Miles dog, Olive, who is about as close to a dog with dreads as I’ve ever seen.
-I’m tired of wearing yoga pants because I can’t get my jeans on and if I could, I wouldn’t be able to zip them.
-Oh yea, and I miss yoga.
+I’ve also developed an appreciation for the very simplest of tasks that I previously took for granted, such as applying deodorant to both arms, pulling shirts over my head, or being able to slice a watermelon, because if it’s whole, it isn’t going home with me.
+My hygiene is waning to almost absent, but so is my social life, so I’m giving myself a pass.
+I miss typing with two hands and am finding that this solo-handed hunt-and-peck method feels like a foot on the brakes to my stream of consciousness, not to mention the two-step capitalization process.
+I miss being able to tie my hair back…a few more days and I’m going to look like the dark-haired version of my daughter, Emery, and her husband, Miles’ dog, Olive, who is about as close to a dog with dreadlocks as I’ve ever seen.
+I’m tired of wearing yoga pants because I can’t get my jeans on, and if I could, I wouldn’t be able to zip them.
+Oh yeah, and I miss yoga.

-My necklace with the resilient and protection charms, is in my purse where the nurse put it before my x-rays, no doubt with a new tangle or two, which I wouldn’t be able to untangle anyway and if I could, I wouldn’t be able to fasten the clasp, so in my bag it will stay.
+My necklace with the resilient and protection charms is in my purse, where the nurse put it before my x-rays, no doubt with a new tangle or two, which I wouldn’t be able to untangle anyway, and if I could, I wouldn’t be able to fasten the clasp, so in my bag it will stay.
 One thing that a broken shoulder doesn’t seem to have affected is my ability to whine.
 Sorry, but I feel like I’ve got at least another 24 hours of stomping my feet and saying,

-“Dammit I want to climb a mountain, zip up jeans, ride my bike, tie my hair back and carve out a piece of watermelon to eat.”
+“Dammit, I want to climb a mountain, zip up jeans, ride my bike, tie my hair back, and carve out a piece of watermelon to eat.”

-One of my friends compared me to a bird with a broken wing, which is exactly how I feel while perched in my bed with a blue-skyed mountain vista that seems to be beckoning.
+One of my friends compared me to a bird with a broken wing, which is precisely how I feel while perched in my bed with a blue-skyed mountain vista that seems to be beckoning.
 Now is my “lay me in a shoebox with a Kleenex blanket to heal my broken wing” time.

 Resilient?
 I’m not sure.
 I think I’ll have to wait and see what my return to original form after being fractured looks like for my answer.